dy/piezo/docs/r&d.md

 ## [x] `a <~ b` vs `a < ~b` -> use `a ~< b` instead

 ## [ ] Case-insensitive variable names? ->
+  * should not be too smart, should be very simple

   0. Case-insensitive

+  + simple
   + https://twitter.com/bloomofthehours/status/1491797450595528713?s=20&t=1aJpwIDrbNhIjwIohsvxiw
   + reduces use of camelcase convention
   - `AbB` vs `ABb` can be different chords, but lino mixes them up together